pallavilakkoju/Aurora_QA/README.md

 3. **Deduplication**: Remove or flag duplicate messages before indexing
 4. **User Name Normalization**: Standardize user name formats (lowercase, trim whitespace)
 5. **Message Filtering**: Filter out messages below a minimum length threshold
-6. **Chunking Strategy**: For very long messages, consider chunking them into smaller segments

 ## 🔒 Security Notes

 - API keys are stored in `.env` file (not committed to git)
-- Never expose your Groq API key in code or logs
 - The `.env` file is in `.gitignore` to prevent accidental commits

 ## 📦 Project Structure